HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 - There must be a deterministic way for a recipient of an arbitrary CDA document to render the attested content.
 - Human readability shall not require a sender to transmit a special style sheet along with a CDA document.
-It must be possible to render all CDA documents with a single style sheet and general- market display tools.
+It must be possible to render all CDA documents with a single style sheet and general market display tools.
 - Human readability applies to the authenticated content.
 - When structured content is derived from narrative, there must be a mechanism to describe the